overtrue/socialite/README.md

 # Socialite

-Socialite is a collection of OAuth 2 packages that extracts from [laravel/socialite](https://github.com/laravel/socialite).
+Socialite is a collection of OAuth 2 packages that extracts from [laravel/socialite](https://github.com/laravel/socialite), You can easily use it without Laravel.

 # Install